 Do a Pinterest search for "15 minute meals" and you'll be hit with a BUNCH of recipes.
 Often these meals will have pre-made components to them (like store bought pasta sauce + rotisserie chicken (injected with who knows what)).

 You can make your own healthy 15 minute meals by making homemade sauces ahead of time.
 Do yourself a favor and skip the preservatives in the store bought sauces.
-Download 10 delicious sauce and salad dressing recipes here (FREE).
-You can make each recipe in just 5 minutes.
-It’s really not as hard as you might think.
+You can make your own homemade sauces in minutes, pinky promise.

 Ideas for homemade 15 minute meals: